lilyhou/windows-iot/windows-iot/iot-enterprise/Branding-Features/Microsoft-Store-Access.md

 4. On the **Only display the private store within the Microsoft Store app** setting page, click **Enabled**, and then click **OK**.

 ## LTSC & SAC Advantage
-The LTSC has the store service for updating preinstalled apps, but it does not have the Store UI for browsing apps.
-SAC has both the store service and UI.
+The [LTSC](https://docs.microsoft.com/windows/deployment/update/waas-overview#long-term-servicing-channel) has the store service for updating preinstalled apps, but unfortunately it does not include the Store UI for browsing apps.
+The [Semi-Annual Channel (SAC)](https://docs.microsoft.com/windows/deployment/update/waas-overview#semi-annual-channel) has both the store service and UI.

 ## App Updates
 There is also a setting for configuring how often the store updates apps and that this configuration can be useful when determining how and when to update applications on your IoT Device.
+To Turn On or Off Update Apps Automatically in Store using Group Policy:
+1. Open Local Group Policy Editor
+2. Navigate to **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Store**
+3. Double click **Turn off Automatic Download and Install of Updates** policy to edit it.
+4. Select **Turn off Automatic Download and Install of updates** policy to edit it.

 ## Additional Resources
 * [Configure access to Microsoft Store](https://docs.microsoft.com/windows/configuration/stop-employees-from-using-microsoft-store#options-to-configure-access-to-microsoft-store)